315+ Telescopes Ranked

 • The Celestron StarSense Explorer 10” Dobsonian offers some computerized capability thanks to the handy StarSense Explorer technology, as well as an easy-to-aim Dobsonian mount and fairly lightweight/portable design thanks to its weight-optimized base and built-in carry handles.
 Like the 8SE only a single eyepiece and red dot finder are provided, but upgrading later on (or preferably right away) is easy enough.
 An 8” model is also available, but the 10” scope is more capable, not much heavier, and doesn’t require tools to adjust the primary mirror for collimation like the 8” StarSense Explorer Dob does.

-• The Celestron NexStar 6SE is steadier than the 8SE due to the lower weight of its optical tube on the single-armed fork mount, and the scope is a lot more compact allowing for airline transport or fitting in a padded case or backpack.
+• The Celestron NexStar 6SE is steadier than the 8SE due to the lower weight of its optical tube on the single-armed fork mount, and the scope is a lot more compact, allowing for airline transport or fitting in a padded case or backpack.
 However, you do give up some performance from the 8SE due to the smaller 6” of aperture.

 $1400-$2500

 • The Celestron NexStar Evolution 8” is essentially (as the name implies) an evolved and vastly superior version of the NexStar 8SE.
-A pair of Plossl eyepieces are included as a standard so there’s no need to get anything else right away, the tripod is rock-solid, the mount arm is less jittery, you get a built-in lithium battery instead of having to worry about burning AAs or wiring up an external power supply, and you can connect to the telescope and control it with an app like SkySafari or use it with the provided hand controller.
-If you like the 8SE and want something without compromises, we would certainly recommend the Evolution 8” in its place.
-The Evolution 6” is also a great pick, though the advantages of it versus the steadier and more reasonably priced 6SE are less pronounced, especially for the money.
+A pair of Plossl eyepieces are included as a standard so there’s no need to get anything else right away.
+The tripod is rock-solid, the mount arm is less jittery, you get a built-in lithium battery instead of having to worry about burning AAs or wiring up an external power supply, and you can connect to the telescope and control it with an app like SkySafari or use it with the provided hand controller.
+If you like the 8SE and want something without compromises, I would certainly recommend the Evolution 8” in its place.
+The Evolution 6” is also a great pick, though the advantages of it versus the steadier and more reasonably priced NexStar 6SE are less pronounced, especially for the money.

 • The Sky-Watcher 8” or 10” FlexTube GoTo are significantly steadier than the 8SE and their shorter focal length allows for a wider possible field of view.
 Either model can also be aimed manually without upsetting the alignment of the GoTo system, and the Dobsonian mount is free of the obnoxious jitters of the undersized and wobbly 8SE mount and tripod.

 • The Celestron Advanced VX 8” SCT is not quite as lightweight nor quick to set up as the 8SE or NexStar Evolution 8, but is rock steady and more suited for astrophotography.
-You can get fabulous results doing planetary imaging, and deep-sky imaging with an f/6.3 reducer or Starizona HyperStar is possible – or swap out the C8 optical tube for a small, fast refractor or reflector for less hassle or money spent.
+You can get fabulous results doing planetary imaging, and deep-sky imaging with an f/6.3 reducer or Starizona HyperStar is possible, or swap out the C8 optical tube for a small, fast refractor or reflector for less hassle or money spent.

 Aftermarket Accessory Recommendations

-More important than any of these, however, is arguably a dew shield.
 On almost any night in most climates, it’s going to get damp enough that dew or frost can become a problem if you keep your 8SE outside long enough.
 A dew shield prevents moisture from condensing on the corrector plate by creating a boundary layer of air and has the additional benefit of shielding the innards of the telescope from some of the glare from the Moon, nearby street lights, or the general sky glow from light pollution.
-You can make a dew shield yourself, or buy one from Celestron.
+You can make a dew shield yourself or buy one from Celestron.

 Lastly, a rechargeable power supply will allow you to ditch the AA batteries and save you a lot of money if you use your scope frequently, as well as avoid corrosion in the battery compartment.
-Rechargeable AA batteries are another option, but we like the rechargeable power supply because it’s harder to forget to charge it or run it down without noticing.
+Rechargeable AA batteries are another option, but I like the rechargeable power supply because it’s harder to forget to charge it or run it down without noticing.

 What All Can You See with the Celestron NexStar 8SE?

-In the solar system, you can explore:
+In the solar system, I can explore:

 • Mercury and Venus’ phases